-Rémi and Laurence (his wife) Dufaitre began purchasing vines in and around the Brouilly and Cote de Brouilly crus in 2006 and began to work the land organically and harvest the grapes.
+Rémi and Laurence (his wife) Dufaitre began purchasing vines in and around the Brouilly and Cote de Brouilly crus in 2006, he began to work the land organically, and started harvesting the grapes.
 Rémi began by selling his grapes to the local co-op, all the while monitoring the indigenous yeast population until he felt it was healthy enough to make his own.
 In 2010 he made and bottled his first vintage.
 When Jean Foillard tasted Rémi’s wine, he immediately sought him out, recognizing the obvious talent that must be behind the wine.
 Jean has since taken Rémi under his wing, introducing him to his vast and diverse list of Parisian clients.
-Remi’s wines currently have a very avid following in the bustling Paris natural wine scene as a result.
+Remi’s wines currently have a very avid following in the bustling Paris natural wine scene as a result of this.

 Rémi makes wines in a classic carbonic style, using whole bunches, which are carefully sorted to avoid broken grapes or rot.
 He adds some carbon dioxide gas to protect the grapes at the beginning of fermentation, and does not use any temperature control.
 He avoids foot stomping the grapes unless he sees some volatility starting to creep in.
 His goal is to have as little juice in the tank as possible.
 He also performs routine analysis to see how the yeast is performing and whether or not there is any volatility.
 Remi makes all his wines with the same method, thus we can really see and taste the differences between the sites, with minor differences in the elevage of each cuvée.
 He tastes each cuvée before bottling, and may decide to add between zero and 2 mg of sulfur, depending on how stabile he judges the wine to be.